 Using the cloud opens a lot of doors, and greatly expand opportunities for efficiency.
 However, as with any new terrain, it’s important that companies know how to navigate safely.
 Jumping into the cloud without a proper understanding of how it works can put the company’s data in jeopardy.

 By sharing technical resources, data security, privacy, and regulatory compliance concerns that can’t be ignored are created.
-Here are some vital points to understand before you get head in the clouds.
+Here are four vital points to understand before you put your head in the clouds.